alex-oswald/alexoswald.com/_posts/2020-10-28-creating-my-static-blog-site.md

 Visit **Settings** > **Access keys**.

-**key1** will be used in the Azure pipeline to access the storage account. #variables-key
+**key1** will be used in the Azure pipeline to access the storage account.

 ### Create Azure CDN endpoint